 Amending and Varying Land Use Regulations

-As set out in Section 14 of the Local Government Act, community members have the right to apply to Council to vary or change the regulations, subject to public consultation and/or Council consideration.
+As set out in Section 14 of the Local Government Act, community members have the right to apply to Council to vary or change the regulations, subject to public consultation and Council consideration.
+Council is not permitted to make decisions, such as Zoning Amendments, in contradiction to the OCP.
 For more information on how to apply for an OCP or Zoning Amendment, check out our brochure on OCP and Zoning Amendment Application Procedures, linked below: